“I’m really worried about my mom. She keeps falling down, and I don’t know what to do.”

 Fall Risk Assessment for Seniors

-Contacting your loved one’s doctor to schedule a medical fall assessment is an important first step.
-A thorough medical assessment is the best way to detect underlying and likely untreated health concerns that might cause a fall.
+Scheduling a thorough medical exam and fall assessment is an important first step.
+A medical evaluation with diagnostic tests is the best way to detect underlying and likely untreated health concerns that might cause a fall.
 Conditions ranging from a urinary tract infection to diabetes or dementia are possible culprits.
-By speaking with a doctor, sharing any information you have and getting the right diagnostic tests, these problems can often be detected and perhaps even resolved.
+By speaking with a doctor, sharing any information you have and getting the right diagnostic tests, these problems can often be detected and, often, either resolved or better managed.

-Next, check the home environment.
-A few simple home improvement projects might help to make your loved one’s home safer and reduce their risk of experiencing a fall.
+Next, evaluate the home environment.
+A few simple home improvement projects make your loved one’s home safer and reduce their risk of experiencing a fall.
 Reduce or eliminate clutter from walkways, stairways and hallways.
 Repair loose floor boards or carpeting and secure area rugs to the floor.
-Install grab bars and handrails especially in wet areas like the bathroom.
+Install grab bars and handrails especially in wet areas like the bathroom or frequently traveled areas like hallways.
 Ensure there is proper lighting across the home and eliminate electrical cords that can pose a tripping hazard.
 Arrange furniture in a way that makes rooms easier to navigate and provides adequate space for walking.
 If the home has stairs, apply high-contrast tape to the bottom and top step and thresholds to make them more visible.

 In a weekend you can make most of these simple improvements and help your loved one to feel safer and more secure at home.